DavidWAbrahams/home-assistant-SCL/README.md

 * Home Assistant with MQTT configured
 * A machine with a web browser (which we will control with selenium)
 * on that machine, run `pip install -r requirements.txt`
+* Create an account at https://myutilities.seattle.gov/eportal/

 ## Use
-Create an account at https://myutilities.seattle.gov/eportal/

 Fill out `config.ini` using the name and password to your SCL account above, and your MQTT server details, and a good temp directory.
-For non-windows users, you'll want to replace c:/temp.
+(For non-windows users, you'll want to replace c:/temp)

 If you'd prefer to do your own scheduling, set polling=false.
 Otherwise the script will loop at intervals.